 What you'll need to apply

 - Completed Exchange Student Application Form: Typed, and signed by you and your home university.
 (Obtain from your home university exchange coordinator.)

 - Declaration of Finances Form (2R): Must be correctly completed or application cannot be processed.(Obtain from your home university exchange coordinator.)

-- Letters of Reference: Provide 2 letters of reference from professors, lecturers, or employers, explaining your readiness to represent your university as an exchange student at Cornell University.
-If English is not your native language, the letters of reference should include his/her general impression of your readiness to study in a fast-paced English-speaking environment.
+- Letters of Reference: Provide one letter of reference from a professor, lecturer, or employer, explaining your readiness to represent your university as an exchange student at Cornell University.
+If English is not your native language, the letter of reference should include his/her general impression of your readiness to study in a fast-paced English-speaking environment.

 - Personal statement: Tell us why you want to spend a semester or year studying at Cornell University as a College of Agriculture and Life Sciences Exchange Student.
 Include personal characteristics, contributions you can make, personal benefits you anticipate, and how studying at CALS fits into your curriculum and career.